Sankené Kai

 Meet Your Guides

-In this immersion, you will be guided by two masters, both steeped in the ancient and modern traditions of the Shipibo.
-Together, they will lead you through a transformative sacred and ceremonial journey, including optional workshops and learning of the Shipibo language, cosmovision and stories.
+In this immersion, you will be guided by one master, steeped in the ancient and modern traditions of the Shipibo and one master from the Samoan tradition .
+They will lead you through a transformative sacred and ceremonial journey, including intercultural dialogue and workshops, learning of the Shipibo icaros and stories of healing.

 Lila Lopez Sanchez is an Indigenous Shipibo Onanya Maestra from the native community of Roaboya in the Ucayali basin of the Amazon of Peru.